mullaa/kaggle-/README.md

   -After picking a classification method, we begin optimization on a small training set and test set classifcation.
 The reason why we try small data sets first is because images have many pixels.
 This in turn increases the processing time.

-  -Obtain the relevent permissions need to access BU's supercomputer.
+  -Obtain the relevent permissions needed to access BU's supercomputer.

  ## Product Survey
   Existing similar products: